AntirWiki/Antir/content/Taluvhas/Autumn King.md

 Learning from his mistakes in Antir, he does not spread wanton destruction.
 Instead, he uses his immortal lifespan and court of powerful fae servants to slowly and inexorably conquer the nations of Taluvhas one at a time.
 By the time the nations realized the threat and banded together to stop his armies, his power had grown too great to check.

 **1364 BR:** The centaurs of [[Manaius]], the last free country of Taluvhas, bend the knee.
-With this, the Autumn King had conquered the entirety of the continent.
+With this, the Autumn King has conquered the entirety of the continent.
 He then turns his attention north, to find vengeance upon the continent that cast him out.